ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 Then I repeated this process on track two in order to get more data points.

 ### Image Augmentation
 To augment the data set, I applied several augmentations to the "real" dataset.
 Applying augmentation techniques is a useful way to create more data from our existing data.
-This section of the notebook shows how I use zooming, panning, brightness, and flipping to create additional data for training the network.
-I then randomly apply multiple augmentations to the orginal data, so that, for example, one input image could result in an output image that is a variation that is flipped, rotated, and made brighter.
+This section of the report shows how I use zooming, panning, brightness, and flipping to create additional data for training the network.
+I then randomly apply multiple augmentations to the original data, so that, for example, one input image could result in an output image that is a variation that is flipped, rotated, and made brighter.

 #### Image Zooming
 ![alt text][image_augmented_zoom]